Class of 2022

 Ashley Vallis

-Ashley received a soccer scholarship to Cal Poly, San Luis Obispo.
-She was named All-Conference her sophomore and senior year and graduated with a Bachelor of Science degree in business administration.
+Ashley received a soccer scholarship to California Polytechnic State University, San Luis Obispo.
+Ashley played four years as a Mustang.
+She was named All-Conference her sophomore and senior year.
+Ashley graduated with a BS in Business Administration, Concentration in Marketing, and a minor in Spanish.

 AHS 1991-92 Girls Softball